 If you like the classic look but want a little bit more of a design then this scalloped edge behead below would be perfect.

 A traditional style upholstered bedhead will have the button detail included in the design.
 These pieces, although traditional, are timeless and I have seen them used successfully in more contemporary schemes, particularly if the house is heritage listed but is being decorated in a modern way.

 A pretty country style look can be achieved with a design that is co-ordinated with the bedding and wallpaper.
 Fabric houses will have ranges that all go together and this can be a very simple way to achieve a great look that naturally works.

-Lastly, colour will play an important role.
-An upholstered bedhead can really become a feature in a bedroom so in addition to considering the style and type of fabric you also need to consider the colour.
 A natural linen hue or a simple dark charcoal is timeless and will work with many different colour schemes and the great feature of this is that although beautiful it will not necessarily dictate the rest of the room.
-However you can make the bedhead the statement by using a feature colour, particularly if you make the bedhead over-sized, and then use this as your starting point for the other items in your scheme.
+Nor will you easily tire of it and it won't date.

 The beauty with upholstered bedheads is that if you select a very simple style, you can easily re-upholster it yourself or if you have a more intricate style you can have this re-upholstered by a professional and still have a new look for relatively little cost.

 Related: 5 tips to create a calm bedroom environment

 I have lots of inspiration on my Instagram and Pinterest accounts including a board of bedroom favourites that you might like to visit and I would love to hear your comments in the section below.